-We had net income of \$18.1 million, net loss of \$8.9 million and net income of \$35.9 million during the years ended November 30, 2021, 2020 and 2019, respectively.
+We had net income of \$118.9 million, net income of \$18.1 million, net loss of \$8.9 million and net loss of \$7.4 million during the years ended December 31, 2022, November 30, 2021 and 2020 and the month ended December 31, 2021, respectively.
 To the extent our production is not hedged, we are exposed to declines in oil and natural gas prices, and our derivative arrangements may be inadequate to protect us from continuing and prolonged declines in oil and natural gas prices.
 In prior periods, such declines have led to net losses.
 For example, our net loss for the year ended November 30, 2020 was largely caused by a decrease in oil and natural gas revenue, due primarily to a decrease in the average realized oil and natural gas prices.
 Unrealized hedging losses on commodity derivatives attributable to significant increases in oil prices may also cause a net loss for a given period.

-In addition, fluctuations in oil and natural gas prices have impacted our unit-based compensation expense for prior periods and may impact our stock-based compensation expense in periods following the consummation of the Spin-Off.
+In addition, fluctuations in oil and natural gas prices have impacted our unit-based compensation expense for prior periods and may impact our stock-based compensation expense.
 For example, in prior periods we have experienced increases to our unit-based compensation expense primarily due to increased oil and natural gas prices causing the estimated fair value of the liabilities associated with such unit-based compensation to increase, which contributed to net losses recorded during such periods.
 As a result of the foregoing and other factors, we may continue to incur net losses in the future.

 Our estimated proved reserves are based on many assumptions that may prove to be inaccurate.
 Any material inaccuracies in these reserve estimates or underlying assumptions will materially affect the quantities and present value of our total reserves.

 Determining the amount of oil and natural gas recoverable from various formations involves significant complexity and uncertainty.
 No one can measure underground accumulations of oil or natural gas in an exact way.
 Oil and natural gas reserve engineering requires subjective estimates of underground accumulations of oil and/or natural gas and assumptions concerning future oil and natural gas prices, production levels, and operating, and development costs.
 Some of our reserve estimates are made without the benefit of a lengthy production history and are less reliable than estimates based on a lengthy production history.
 As a result, estimated quantities of proved reserves and projections of future production rates and the timing of development expenditures may prove to be inaccurate.